jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 Note that the comic is not centered in the panel nor does the panel scroll if the comic is larger than the panel area.
 Also note that the comic does not update no matter how many times you close and reopen the panel.
 You'll address both of these problems in the upcoming sections.

-If you don't see a comic at all, compare your code with https://github.com/parente/jupyterlab_xkcd/blob/aa21b88b5efa635639658eb7387d332759781f45/src/index.ts.
+If you don't see a comic at all, compare your code with the [02-show-a-comic tag](https://github.com/parente/jupyterlab_xkcd/tree/02-show-a-comic) in the reference project.
 When it's working, make another git commit.

 ```bash
 git add .